 What is Sally’s Cookie Palooza?

 A tradition since 2013, every December we countdown to Christmas with 10 new cookie recipes in a row.
-Over the next two weeks, I’m publishing 10 brand new cookie recipes as well as giveaways, the December Baking Challenge, Christmas cookie video tutorials, and so much more.
 This is the biggest, most delicious event of the year!
 Sign up for instant updates and you’ll receive a free email alert whenever I publish a new recipe. 🙂

-We’re kicking off 2018 with Peppermint Bark Cookies.
+We’re kicking off this year with Peppermint Bark Cookies.

-Peppermint bark cookies will literally be the most festive cookies on your Christmas cookie trays.
+Peppermint bark cookies will be the most festive cookies on your Christmas cookie trays.
 Need an impressive cookie recipe for a work party, bake sale, holiday event, or Christmas cookie exchange?
 Bake these.
-Every single taste tester (there were 10 of us!!!!!!) went absolutely BANANAS for these.
+Every single taste tester (there were 10 of us!!!!) went absolutely BANANAS for these.

 How to Make Peppermint Bark Cookies